bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 `Autoregressive autoencoders <link://slug/autoregressive-autoencoders>`__),
 normalizing flows have been one of the big ideas in deep probabilistic generative models[1]_ (I don't count GANs aren't counted here because they are not quite probabilistic).
-Specifically, I'll be presenting Real NVP, one of the earlier normalizing flow techniques named *Real NVP* (circa 2016).
+Specifically, I'll be presenting one of the earlier normalizing flow techniques named *Real NVP* (circa 2016).
 The formulation is simple but surprisingly effective, which makes it a good candidate to study to understand more about normalizing flows.